civol/HDLRuby/README.md

    sig1 <= sig0.sext(12)
    ```

+Finally, the bit endianness conversions operate as follows:

+- `to_big` ensures the type of the converted expression is big endian.
+If the
+  initial expression is already big endian, it is left as is, otherwise its bits
+  are reversed.

+- `to_little` ensures the type of the converted expression is little endian.
+If
+  the initial expression is already little endian, it is left as is, otherwise
+  its bits are reversed.

+- `reverse` always reverses the bit order of the expression.

 #### Concatenation and selection operators
 <a name="concat"></a>

 Concatenation and selection are done using the `[]` operator as follows:

- - `[]` when taking as arguments several expressions concatenates them.
-For
+ - when this operator takes as arguments several expressions, it concatenates
-   example, the following code concatenates sig0 to sig1:
+   them.
+For example, the following code concatenates `sig0` to `sig1`:

    ```ruby
    [3..0].inner sig0